 RLS 21600 Outdoor Adventure Skills

-The OAL ISP is only open to majors and minors.
-Spots for minors are limited.
-Priority is given to majors as it is a requirement for graduation.
-Both majors and minors need to complete the OAL ISP application and forms.
+The OAL ISP is open to all students.
+Spots are limited.
+Priority is given to Outdoor Adventure Leadership majors and Outdoor Pursuits minors who submit application materials on time.
+All students need to complete the OAL ISP application and forms.